flexera-public/policy_engine_training/00_setup/windows_powershell/README.md

 code .
 ```

 VSCode should launch.
-This repository contains configuration files for VSCode to recommend certain extensions to assist in policy template development, so if you are prompted to install extensions, it is recommended that you install them.
+This repository contains configuration files for VSCode to recommend certain extensions to assist in policy template development, so if you are prompted to install extensions, we recommended that you install them.

 You should now be configured and ready for the tutorial.
 Please proceed to [Lesson 01](https://github.com/flexera-public/policy_engine_training/blob/main/01_introduction/README.md).